grangier/python-goose/README.md

 ##Goose in Chinese
 Some users want to use Goose for chinese content.
 Chinese word segementation is way more difficult to deal with that occidental languages.
-Chinese needs a dedicated StopWord analyser thant need to be passed to the config object
+Chinese needs a dedicated StopWord analyser that need to be passed to the config object

     >>> from goose import Goose
     >>> from goose.text import StopWordsChinese